A Simulation Study of Ultra-Relativistic Jets -- I. A New Code for Relativistic Hydrodynamics: Code Verification Tests

 with $v_{y,L}=0$, 0.9, 0.99 and $v_{y,R}=0$, 0.9, 0.99.
-Here, $\rho$, $v_x$ and $p$ are the same as in Equation (\ref{1dtest1}), and hence, the case with $v_{y,L}=0.99$ and $v_{y,R}=0.99$ is the same as in Figure \ref{fig:f1}. \citet{pons2000} presented the analytic solutions for these shock tube problems in the case of the ID EOS with $\gamma=5/3$. \citet{mignone2005b} employed these as a test for their PPM-based RHD code with the ID EOS; it turns out to be a very ``severe'' test, especially when the transverse velocity is large with $v_{y,L} \geq v_{y,R}$.
+Here, $\rho$, $v_x$ and $p$ are the same as in Equation (\ref{1dtest1}), and hence, the case with $v_{y,L}=0.99$ and $v_{y,R}=0.99$ is the same as in Figure \ref{fig:f3}. \citet{pons2000} presented the analytic solutions for these shock tube problems in the case of the ID EOS with $\gamma=5/3$. \citet{mignone2005b} employed these as a test for their PPM-based RHD code with the ID EOS.

-Following \citet{mignone2005b}, Figure \ref{fig:f3} shows the results with RC using 400 grid zones for nine combinations of $v_{y,L}$ and $v_{y,R}$.
-Again, the results are compared with those of very high-resolution simulations.
+Following \citet{mignone2005b}, Figure \ref{fig:f1} shows the results with RC using 400 grid zones for nine combinations of $v_{y,L}$ and $v_{y,R}$.
+Since the exact analytic solution is not available for the RC EOS, we compare the results with those of high-resolution simulations.
 Apart from the overall differences due to the different EOS employed, the trend in the numerical solutions of our WENO code is similar to those of the PPM code (see the Figure 5 of \citet{mignone2005b}); the solutions degrade when the transverse velocity is included.
-Especially, with large $v_{y,L}$, the contact discontinuity shows further smearing and the shock location deviates from the correct position.
+It turns out to be a very ``severe'' test, especially when the transverse velocity is large with $v_{y,L} \geq v_{y,R}$; the contact discontinuity shows further smearing and the shock location deviates from the correct position.
 While \citet{mignone2005b} attributed these features possibly to relativistic effects, we find that such degrading occurs with relativistic transverse velocities, independent of the EOS and numerical schemes.
 The overall capability of our WENO code to capture shocks and contact discontinuities in this test looks comparable to that of the PPM code.

-The third test intends to compare the RK4 and SSPRK time integration methods.
+The second test intends to compare the RK4 and SSPRK time integration methods.
 The initial condition is given as